 - If no errors are found, move the code to a staging environment.

-- Tests are again run against the codebase using scripted tests, manually tested by a human, or both.
+- Tests are again run against the codebase using scripted tests, manually tested, or both.

 - If CD is also a part of the environment, then the tested code is deployed to production.

 If any of the testing steps fails, automation stops at the point where errors were found, and developers are notified that their code must be revised.
 Note that continuous deployment is different than continuous delivery because continuous delivery uses manual deployment to upload changes to production, but continuous deployment automates this step.